microsoft/quick-authentication/docs/quick-authentication-how-to.md

 In redirect mode, on clicking button or calling [ms.auth.startSignIn](./quick-authentication-reference.md#method-msauthstartsignin), quick authentication does a full page redirection to MSA sign-in page.

-If this MSA webpage sign-in is successful, it sends a POST request to your server, as opposed to calling Javascript callback for your web application.
+If this MSA webpage sign-in is successful, a POST request will be sent to your server, as opposed to calling Javascript callback for your web application.

 Your server needs to handle the POST request and fetch user account information.
 Check [this](#redirect-mode-flow-of-control) and [this](#completing-the-flow-on-your-server-to-get-user-profile-info) section below for more information.